vbachurin/data-prep/dataprep-webapp/talend-protractor-http-mock/README.md

 				As illustrated in the screenshot above, in the /record_generated, a folder containing you scenario mock files has been created.
 It contains *.js files corresponding to the mock files and one *.config file which contains list mock files names.
 This .config file is handful, the point is to avoid the one by one copy/pasting of mock files names in the test mock configuration method.

 	B- Secondly test generated mock files (mock replay mode):
-		Replay mode: if your test define some mock file, any request that matches a defined mock will be intercepted and replied a mock response.
+		Replay mode: if your test defines some mock file, any request that matches a defined mock will be intercepted and mock response replied.

 		1-	Configure replay mode